Professor of Medieval European Archaeology, August 2017-present.

 Over the last twenty years my research has focussed on exploring the dynamics of the social and economic development of the societies of western Europe from archaeological and inter-disciplinary perspectives, between Late Antiquity and the High Middle Ages, c.
 AD 400 - 1350.
 Principal themes of my research have included:

 - Rural settlement hierarchies and associated lifestyles, between the seventh and twelfth centuries in northwest Europe, especially Britain, France, Belgium, the Netherlands, northern Germany and Jutland (Denmark).

-- Coastal and maritime-oriented societies of the North-Sea-, western Baltic-, Channel- and increasingly, the Atlantic coasts of northwest Europe.
-Themes have enquiry have focussed on their nature, networks and roles as catalysts of change.
+- Coastal and maritime-oriented societies of the North-Sea-, western Baltic-, Channel- and increasingly, the Atlantic coasts of western Europe and northwest Africa.
+Themes have focussed on their nature, networks and roles as catalysts of change.

 - Integrated use of geoarchaeology, geophysical and geochemical survey, and ground-penetrating radar with archaeological excavations in the social analysis of settlements and landscapes.